Caesar Shaved Brussels Sprouts Salad with Crispy Chickpea Croutons

 I consider Caesar the gateway salad.
 Creamy, garlicky dressing?
 Check.
 Croutons?
 Yep.
 Copious amounts of Parmesan cheese?
 Absolutely.
 Even salad skeptics cannot deny the appeal.

 WHY did I wait so long to try these?
-As much as I adore oven-roasted brussels sprouts, I took my sweet time trying them shaved in a salad.
+As much as I adore Roasted Brussels Sprouts and Sautéed Brussels Sprouts, I took my sweet time trying them shaved in a salad.
 I have been missing out on a beautiful thing!

 Selling Point Three: Those adorable, addictive roasted chickpeas.